CellMigStandOrg/biotracks/README.rst

       }

-At the moment, the package also creates simple visualizations of tracks and turning angles.
+Then, the datapackage is pushed to a **pandas** dataframe.
+At the moment, this dataframe is used to creates simple visualizations of tracks and turning angles.